scottkz/The_Tech_Academy/README.md

 This repository is a collection of assignments and projects completed while I was training with The Tech Academy.

-Please go to https://scottkatzelnick.github.io/The_Tech_Academy/ to view this page in your browser.

 These files are intended to be reviewed and graded for completeness and quality by a Tech Academy instructor.
 They include fully operational and working applications, code snippets and basic fundamental programming laguage syntax assignments.

 ### The HTML/CSS Assigments